 Successful learning requires a stimulating environment that takes into account that everyone learns differently.
 We take this into account with our learning studios and classrooms with different learning areas, many materials and challenging and varied tasks.
 A friendly, positive and solution-oriented atmosphere in the social community is also part of this.
 Students can feel confident that we encourage critical thinking and a willingness to take risks.

 We Learn in Projects

 Projects are of great importance at the Klax School.
-The project weeks, which take place several times a year, stand for school learning from a different perspective.
+The Project Weeks, which take place several times a year mean learning from a different perspective.
 The weeks are jointly designed and implemented by pupils and teachers in order to acquire new knowledge through practical action.
 This requires the creative power and ideas of each individual.

 Our Learning Methods

 We work according to the principle of "self-organised learning".
 The pupils gradually assume responsibility for their own learning on their individualised learning paths.
 They provide individual proof of learning and receive appreciative feedback for learning reflection.
 The pedagogues always tie in with the strengths and interests of the learners.

 Our motto: "From Consumer to Active Producer!"
 Our guiding principles: